dhuss42/ft_irc/progress_maustel.md

     [x] if no nickname parameter is given : in docu it should send error but irssi handels it and gives you your nick
     - I need here flag _client.getNickset() to check if i have to disconnect
     - need function to inform irssi about nick change

+## ====== Day 16 == 28.09.2025 ======
+- USER
+    [x] The USER command is used at the beginning of a connection to specify the username and realname of a new user.
+    [x] <username > MUST NOT be empty.
+If it is empty, the server SHOULD reject the command with ERR_NEEDMOREPARAMS (even if an empty parameter is provided); otherwise it MUST use a default value instead.
+    [x] If a client tries to send the USER command after they have already completed registration with the server, the ERR_ALREADYREGISTERED reply should be sent and the attempt should fail.
+        -> i still need getRegistered(void)

 ## ==== QUESTIONS ====
 - Parser job: